of Welsh SMEs have plans to grow*

 - Improve understanding of the Development Bank of Wales’ wider economic impact

 Economic Intelligence Wales is a unique collaboration between the Development Bank of Wales, Cardiff Business School and the Office for National Statistics (ONS).

 Cardiff Business School will lead on producing the research outputs utilising data from the ONS, StatsWales, the Development Bank of Wales and other data sources.
 Representatives from the three organisations form the Economic Intelligence Wales Steering Group which reviews and approves research outputs for publication.

 "I see Economic Intelligence Wales as a strategic national asset and a key mechanism that can help shape future policy development within the arena of access to finance."

 Economic Intelligence Wales reports

-This is the first in a quarterly series of Economic Intelligence Wales (EIW) reports by Cardiff Business School examining key SME trends in the Welsh economy, particularly in respect to the demand and supply for finance provision.
+This is the second in a quarterly series of Economic Intelligence Wales (EIW) reports by Cardiff Business School examining key SME trends in the Welsh economy, particularly in respect to the demand and supply for finance provision.